nthdimtech/nthdimtech-site/content/signet/downloads.md

 ## Signet Client Downloads

 The Signet client is a standalone cross-platform application that supports Windows (7 and up), MacOS, and GNU/Linux.
 The latest client version is [0.9.8](/signet/release-notes/signet-client-0.9.8-notes).
 The latest firmware version is 1.2.4.
+You can download a binary image below or download the [source code](#source-code) to build your own binaries.

 Operating system      | Download
 ----------------------|---------------